Train your way to Financial Fitness, by Shannon McLay

 - Any money left can be used for “wants.”

-FINANCIALLY FAT TYPE
+THE THIRD TYPE: FINANCIALLY FAT

 STEP 1: acknowledgement

 As usual, the sooner we take the first step and admit we have a problem, the sooner we can correct the situation.
-As such, the first step is to acknowledge we might be financially fat and that the specific actions to be taken are more demanding than those of the other 2 categories.
+As such, the first step is to acknowledge we might be financially fat and that the specific actions to be taken are more demanding than those of the other two categories.

 STEP 2: baby steps